 This position offers the opportunity to join a prestigious, established museum with an extraordinary collection located in the heart of Manhattan.

 The position presents the following opportunities and assets:

-The chance to work at the Morgan with its world-renowned collections of drawings, literary and historical manuscripts, musical scores, medieval and Renaissance manuscripts, printed books, photography, and ancient Near Eastern seals and tablets.
+The chance to work at the Morgan with its world-renowned collections of illuminated, literary, historical manuscripts; printed books and bindings; drawings; photography; and ancient Near Eastern seals and tablets.

 A senior, endowed position at an accredited AAMD museum with significant resources – an annual budget in the range of $20 million and an endowment of over $200 million, with strong donor support.

 A wide scope of curatorial activities, including curating exhibitions, organizing symposia and seminars, conducting research and publishing.

 The ability to seek out and recommend remarkable items for acquisition; and an acquisition budget to make possible purchases beyond gifts.

 The appeal of serving a large audience of some 240,000 local, national and international visitors annually, plus many more online, thereby impacting hundreds of thousands of lives.

 To work in a collegial, supportive environment with intellectually stimulating colleagues, in a top-flight institution where people tend to stay for long tenures.